openhab/openhab-addons/addons/binding/org.openhab.binding.mcp23017/README.md

 # MCP23017 Binding

 This binding allows you to have native access for MCP23017 I/O expander on I2C bus.
-It was tested with Raspberry PI 2 and Raspberry PI 3, but probably should work with other devices supported by pi4j library.
+It was tested with Raspberry Pi 2 and Raspberry Pi 3, but probably should work with other devices supported by [Pi4J](http://pi4j.com/) library.

-On Raspberry PI user on which openHAB is running (default user name is "openhab") needs to be added to groups "i2c" and  "gpio".
+On Raspberry Pi the user on which openHAB is running (default user name is "openhab") needs to be added to groups "i2c" and  "gpio".

+## Dependencies

+Make sure that the [wiringPi](http://wiringpi.com/) library has been installed and that the `gpio` command line tool is available to openHAB.
+The shared library `libwiringPi.so` is required by the [Pi4J](http://pi4j.com/) Java library to access the GPIO ports.
+Without satisfying this dependency you will see strange `NoClassDefFoundError: Could not initialize class ...` errors in the openHAB logs.

 ## Supported Things